Science

 - A meta-analysis of 12 RCTs (1002 participants, 25–48 years) reports a significant decrease in anxiety (standardized effect size SMD ≈ –1.55) and perceived stress (SMD ≈ –1.75) compared to placebo.
 These results indicate a clinically important improvement in anxiety and stress scores in participants taking ashwagandha.

 - A systematic review of 9 RCTs (558 patients) found that ashwagandha reduced the perceived stress score (PSS) by about –4.7 points and the anxiety score (Hamilton Anxiety Scale) by about –2.2 points more than placebo.
-Furthermore, this analysis indicates a decreased serum cortisol under ashwagandha, with a mean difference of approximately –2.6 µg/dL compared to placebo.
+Furthermore, this analysis indicates a decreased serum cortisol under ashwagandha, with an average difference of about –2.6 µg/dL compared to placebo.

-In practice, this corresponds to a decrease of approximately 14–20% in basal cortisol, reflecting a real attenuation of the physiological response to stress.
+In practice, this corresponds to a decrease of about 14–20 % of basal cortisol, reflecting a real attenuation of the physiological response to stress.

-- The anti-stress effects appear to be dose-dependent: according to the pooled data, the benefits on anxiety would be maximal up to ~12 g/day of powder (equivalent to ~600 mg/day of concentrated extract), and the optimal effect on stress would be around 300–600 mg per day extract.
-In particular, several high-quality trials using 500 to 600 mg/day showed greater reductions in stress and cortisol than at lower doses.
+- Anti-stress effects appear to be dose-dependent : based on pooled data, benefits on anxiety would be maximal up to ~12 g/day of powder (equivalent to ~600 mg/day of concentrated extract), and the optimal effect on stress would be around 300–600 mg per day of extract.
+In particular, several high-quality trials using 500 to 600 mg/day showed greater reductions in stress and cortisol than lower doses.

-In short, ashwagandha has a clinically proven efficacy against chronic stress and anxiety , accompanied by an objective reduction in cortisol ( stress hormone ).
-The table below summarizes the main results observed:
+In short, ashwagandha has a clinically proven effectiveness against chronic stress and anxiety, accompanied by an objective reduction in cortisol (stress hormone).
+The table below summarizes the main results observed. :

 In practice, these data mean that people taking ashwagandha see, on average, a significant reduction in their stress and anxiety (better stress management, lower perceived anxiety) as well as an objective reduction in their cortisol, compared to those taking a placebo.
 These anti-stress benefits of ashwagandha also contribute to other improvements (sleep, overall well-being) described later.